About The Kohelet Prize

 The Kohelet Prize is awarded annually to six educators or teams of educators who demonstrate extraordinary accomplishment in one of the six core elements of progressive Jewish education listed below.
 Winners receive a $36,000 unrestricted cash prize.

 Entries must demonstrate a model that has already been implemented in the classroom.
-Entries should describe impact on students as well as which aspects of the model worked and which did not and why.
 Winners will be selected by a panel of judges in the fields of education, psychology and neuroscience, identified by the Kohelet Foundation.
+Entries will be judged on their innovation, replicability, and impact in all categories except for Risk Taking and Failure.
+Risk Taking and Failure entries will be judged on degree of risk, depth of reflection, and impact of lessons learned.

 The Kohelet Prize for Interdisciplinary Integration